weaveworks/clusters-config/eksctl-clusters/README.md

 ## Cluster config file:
 - All values are set and you shouldn't change any.
+- You can review the cluster's configuration before you push changes to the cluster branch. `./clusters/${CLUSTER_NAME}/eksctl-cluster.yaml`

 ## Structure:
 - [apps](./apps/) where we keep apps config files.